 Natural Resource Management Drought Resilience Program — Landscapes

-We encourage regional NRM bodies to submit their proposals.
 Up to 20 successful proposals will receive a share in available funding following a competitive process.
+Successful candidates will be announced before the end of 2020.

-To be eligible to apply for a share of $5 million in funding, proposals must:
+To be eligible to receive a share of $5 million in funding, proposals will have:

 - focus on improving NRM to build drought resilience in agricultural landscapes